tanupoo/lorawan-ssas/README.md

 ## Configuration

-First, you have to define your application type of the DevEUI of your device in the app_type.
-And, you have to define the handler for the application type.
+You have to define your handler for each DevEUI.
-At least, one record for each is required.

-## config-simple.json

-When you look at the content of config-simple.json, You can see THRU in both app_type and handlers.

-BEEF0D0000000001 is a DevEUI.
-When the server receives the message in which the DevEUI is BEEF0D0000000001.
-The server knows that the application type of the message is THRU.
-Then, the server passes the payload_hex into parser_thru. parser_thru doesn't parse the payload_hex actually.
-It just submits the data from NS into the MongoDB.
-When you take a look into the parser_thru, you can understand what it does.

-### Details

-The key app_type defines the mapping table from a DevEUI to a handler name.
+The sensors close defines the mapping from a DevEUI to a handler.
 It must include at least one item.
-If you don't have your parser, you can use "THRU" for your device.

-The key handlers defines a set of parameters for the handler.
+The handlers close defines a set of parameters for each handler including parser and database type.
-It must include a key "module" and reserved.
-You can define other keys as you like and these keys are passed into the module.

 server_ip: specify the IP address of the HTTP server to be bound.
 server_port: specify the port number of the HTTP server to be bound.
 server_cert: (option) specify the filename including the server's certificate.

+## config-simple.json

+When you look at the content of config-simple.json, you can see BEEF0D0000000001 in the sensors close, which is a DevEUI.
+The close defines THRU as its handler.

+That means, when the server receives the message in which the DevEUI is BEEF0D0000000001, the server passes the payload_hex into the handler named THRU.

+When you look at the THRU in the handlers close, you see that no parser defines.
+It just submits the data from NS into the MongoDB.

+Now, when you take a look into 1000000000000002, you can understand what it does.

 ## How to run